-Approximately 16% of all our employees on 30 June 2022 were working part-time.
-Of these, 73% are male and 27% are female.

-A key factor of the figures given above is the fire service, where part-time work is an occupational feature, this is also true of certain roles in the library service.
+Approximately 6% of all our employees on 30 June were working part-time.
+Of these, 78% are male and 22% are female.
+A key factor of the figures given above is the fire service, where part time work is an occupational feature of the role.
+This can also be attributed to certain roles in the library services.

-Other factors influencing the pattern of part-time employees across the organisation include a range of flexible work options for part-time work, which, while available to all employees, have a greater take-up in the administrative and clerical job categories.
+Other factors influencing the pattern of part-time employees across the organisation include a range of flexible work options for part-time work, which, while available to all employees, have a greater take-up of in administrative and clerical job categories.